test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

    Deviating from JSON standard it is possible to comment out lines with starting them with a double slash "``//``".
 This allows to add explanations about the meaning of the defined parameters already within the JSON file.

-   Further JSON syntax extensions will be explained in the corresponding exercises.
+   Further JSON syntax extensions - introduced by the **RobotFramework_TestsuitesManagement** - will be explained in the corresponding exercises.

 TOC_